 Each week we will be posting a decision maker in government and a form letter for you to send them.
 The best hope we have to protect Kipawa Lake is to appeal to these decision makers.
 Please check back each week and send the letter to the appropriate individual.

-Earths Project.
+The Algonquin First Nations appealed to Peter Kent for an joint review panel for the Kipawa Rare Earths Project.
 Mr. Kent said no. We now have a new Environment Minister.
 Let's help make sure they get their joint review panel this time.
 This week please mail this letter (or your own version) to:

 Dear Minister Aglukkaq,